EL JEFE

 -

-Marianne J. Stoller, Ph.D. - Dr. Stoller is Professor Emerita of Anthropology at Colorado
+Marianne J. Stoller, Ph.D. - Dr. Stoller, retired Professor Emerita of Anthropology at

-College in Colorado Springs, Colorado and is also a noted author.
+Colorado College in Colorado Springs, Colorado and is also a noted author

 -